Introduction: Card Stock Trainer Airplane [STEM Plane]

 Use a fair amount of glue.
 Scrape away the excess and allow this to dry for a few minutes before working with it.

 Step 6: Establish Camber and Dihedral

 This is another step that is shown in the video.

-You can use the edge of a table or even the edge of a hardbound book to establish some undercamber.
-Place the wing flat, allowing it overhang the edge by a couple of millimeters.
+You can use the edge of a table, desk, or book to camber the wing.
+Place the wing flat, allowing it to overhang the edge by a couple of millimeters.
 Apply some pressure with thumb or fingers, pushing the leading edge downward a bit.
-Use very light pressure—do not crease the card stock!
+Use very light pressure so it bends rather than creases.
 Slide the wing so it overhangs by another millimeter or two.
 Apply pressure again.
-Repeat this until about 1 centimeter past the leading edge has a bit of curve.
+Repeat this a few times along the leading edge, and several times along the trailing edge.

-Establish a mild crease for the dihedral angle.
+Establish a crease for the dihedral angle.
 Start with a slight angle.
 Over time, the crease will lose stiffness and the wingtips will want to rise when the plane flies.
-This can be countered by countered adding a strip of paper or clear tape, about 5 cm long, across the bottom of the wing.
+This can be countered by adding a strip of paper or clear tape, 4 or 5 cm long, across the bottom of the wing.

 Step 7: Attach the Wing Pull Tabs

 These tabs extend forward, past the leading edge of the wing.
 They help stabilize the dihedral angle and add nose weight.